About Mrs. Leslie

 About Mrs. Leslie is a 1954 American drama film directed by Daniel Mann and starring Shirley Booth and Robert Ryan.
 It was nominated for a BAFTA Award in 1955.

 Plot

-Rooming house owner Vivien Leslie reminisces in flashbacks about her past and her transition from a nightclub entertainer to a dress-shop owner.
-She had a longtime but mostly platonic affair with the mysterious, lonely aviation industrialist George Leslie, who had originally hired her as a vacation companion.
+Vivien Leslie, a Beverly Hills, California rooming house owner, reminisces in flashbacks about her past and her transition from a New York City nightclub entertainer to a dress-shop owner.
+She had a longtime but mostly platonic affair with the mysterious, lonely aviation industrialist George Leslie, who had originally hired her as a vacation companion on a trip to California.
 Though they enjoy each other's company annually at a peaceful oceanside retreat, George tells Vivien nothing of his life until she accidentally learns of his career and marriage.
 George, who has taken an important government job during the war, is killed, and his will decrees that Vivien may purchase a house.

 Vivien's neighbors and tenants include a young couple aspiring to television success and a dimwitted teenage girl.